“Be who you want to be. Don’t let anyone else influence that.” -Jane Holiday

-You tell him that part of the reason for your divorce was wanting to travel freely like this, but now that you left the relationship for the uninhibited traveling, you did not realize just how lonely it could be.
+You tell him that part of the reason for your divorce was wanting to travel freely like this, but only now that you’ve left the relationship for the uninhibited traveling, you’ve realized just how lonely it could be.

 Esquire tells you that he’s looking for a stable place to settle down soon.
-If worse comes the worst, he will move in with his friend in Belgium.
+If worst comes to worst, he will move in with his friend in Belgium.

 “That’s the worst?
 That’s not bad at all for a worst,” you say.

 You break one of your SLAA rules by opening up about your trauma in front of a man.
 You tell him that the fear of falling in love again after the divorce 9 years ago is what is holding you hostage.
 But, you also share, “I’m sick of singing that same old tune.
 I’m ready to build a family again.”

 You tell him that when you were standing over the castle walls of Dubrovnik, overlooking the waters, you felt peace.
 Your heart no longer ached the way it used to ache when you were hiking Machu Picchu.
 You are finally ready.